jackrieger/core-1-interaction/_lectures/intro-to-html.md

 ## Block elements

-[Block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) always start on a new line, and take up the full width available—stretching out to the left and right of their parent/container.
+[Block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) always start on a new line, and take up the full width available – stretching out to the left and right of their parent/container.
 They stack on top of each other.
 Importantly, block elements can have a top and bottom margin, unlike inline elements.

 Earlier, we talked about area-defining elements.
 All of these area-defining elements are also block elements: